chalatz/tours/pages/links/ancient-sites/monolithos.md

   author: Nick
   copyright: NK for Rhodes Private Tours,2018
   abstract: Monolithos Castle Rhodes Greece, Monolithos Village
-title: Monolithos Castle Rhodes Greece
+title: Castle of Monolithos Rhodes Greece
 summary: |-
   Monolithos village is located 73 km / 45 miles southwest of the city of Rhodes.
 It owes its name to the huge monolithic rock on top of which is a castle from the time of the Knights of St. John Hospitallers.